romilly/s2ag-corpus/Automation.md

 If there is a `datasets` directory, it will contain one or more subdirectories named after the release_id of the diffs within.

-The Synchroniser will find the last release_id and
+The Synchronizer will find the last release_id and
 1. dowwload the diffs that span the last downloaded release_id and the latest release_id, and
 2. apply each set of diffs.